-Without new capitalization, the Authority projects to have financial difficulties operating beyond 2034, at which the Authority will have operated on its initial capitalization for approximately 38 years.
-In an effort to ensure the Fund continues in to perpetuity, the Authority's plans to establish a limit on the amount of loans awarded based on net payment activity.
-The Authority predicts that the first loan limit will not go in to effect until fiscal year 2025.
-Chart 3 shows the total outstanding direct loan and cash balances for the past three fiscal years and illustrates the correlation between these figures.
+Without new capitalization, the Authority projects to have financial difficulties operating beyond the year 2036, at which point the Authority will have operated on its initial capitalization for nearly 40 years.
+In an effort to ensure the Fund continues in to perpetuity, the Authority plans to limit loans to 75 percent of net total payments, starting in fiscal year 2024.
+Subsequently, the Authority expects to limit loans to 50 percent of total payments starting in fiscal year 2030.
+Management should continue to monitor projections of sustainability on a regular basis and report cash flow projections to the Board in order to determine if additional measures are necessary to maintain the Fund indefinitely.